killerduchess/floorball/README.md

 # floorball
-web development projrect of a floorball association website.
+web development project of a floorball association website.